magmabits/magmabits/README.md

 ### I'm a Student and Developer from Austria!
 > 💻 I mainly code Websites, but used to develop Discord Bots as well.
 >
-> 🌍 I can speak English and German, and I'm now learning Latin.
+> 🌍 I can speak English and German!
 >
 > 🎵 I enjoy listening to many genres of music.
-I have a strong sense of purpose and optimism.
 >
-> ✅ 2024 Goals: Living
+> ✅ 2025 Goals: Living
 >

 ### Tools